Iran awaits Israeli retaliation as Khamenei blames US, Europe for regional instability

 Unlike in the aftermath of Iran’s April attack, the US is not pressing Israel to refrain from retaliation but wants Israel to carefully consider potential consequences first, the source said.

-US President Joe Biden doesn’t back an Israeli retaliatory strike on Iran’s nuclear strike but has striven to build a broad international consensus for a response to the Islamic Republic’s missile strike against the Jewish state Tuesday.
+US President Joe Biden doesn’t back an Israeli retaliatory strike on Iran’s nuclear facilities but has striven to build a broad international consensus for a response to the Islamic Republic’s missile strike against the Jewish state Tuesday.

 “Iran is way off board,” he said.
 “There is going to be some sanctions imposed on Iran,” he stressed.